There are a lot of variables to consider when you purchase a new replacement furnace:

 - Do you have anyone in the home with respiratory issues?

-Church Services is here to help explain what the furnace efficiency rating is and what it means for your home and your budget.
+Church Services is here to help clear up any confusion with what the furnace efficiency rating is and what it means for your home and your budget.

-The furnace efficiency rating helps calculate how much energy you will need to heat your home and, in the long run, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.
+The furnace efficiency rating helps calculate how much energy you will need to heat your home and, ultimately, how much it will cost you.
+Simply put, the higher your furnace efficiency rating the less energy your furnace uses to heat your home.

 The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that reflects how much heat the furnace will provide compared to the amount of energy used to produce the heat.
 An example, if your heating equipment has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.

-Remember that this rating does not take into account the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
-The duct work in each home is different – some high quality, some lower, so the AFUE rating does not consider this in their rating.
-If you are concerned that your furnace or duct system is not energy efficient, give Church Services a call today and we will give you a free in-home analysis and help you determine how much more energy and money you could possibly save each month.
+Keep in mind that this rating does not take into account the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
+The duct work in every home is different – some high quality, some poorer, so the AFUE rating does not factor this into their rating.
+If you are concerned that your furnace or duct system is not energy efficient, give your Houston installation experts